The purposes for which the CMI uses the information it collects are to:

 Data will only be released for research purposes where the CMI Management Committee agrees that the proposed research may provide a worthwhile addition to actuarial knowledge.
 The CMI reserves the right to levy a charge for the handling of such data requests.

-Any data provided for research will have been de-personalised in such form that they can no longer be considered personal data or sensitive personal data within the context of the Data Protection Act.
+Any data provided for research will have been de-personalised in such form that they can no longer be considered personal data or sensitive personal data within the context of the data protection legislation.
 In addition, any data provided will normally be aggregated so as to preserve the confidentiality of information relating to individual life offices or pension schemes.

 Occasionally the CMI may make available data that indicates, via anonymous codes, the data from individual life offices or pension schemes.
 Such research will only normally be undertaken at the instigation of the relevant investigation committee and the Research License requires that: